IA-MAI/Fast-Robust-ICP/README.md

 ## Compilation

-The code is compiled using [CMake](https://cmake.org/) and requires [Eigen](https://eigen.tuxfamily.org/).
-It has been tested on Ubuntu 24.04 with gcc 13.2.0 and on Windows with Visual Studio 2015.
+The code is compiled using [CMake](https://cmake.org/).
+It has been tested on Ubuntu 24.04 with gcc 13.2.0 and it should work on Windows with Visual Studio 2015.

 Follow the following steps to compile the code: